hopelandberg/art-with-hope/README.md

 # personal-portfolio
-project 4 / personal artist portfolio
+Personal artist portfolio
+(not the assignment!!)